Sparse Temporal Disaggregation: Introduction

 Through extensive simulation studies we investigate the performance of our approach in estimating high frequency disaggregated series in both standard and high-dimensional scenarios.
 We also compare against the established Chow-Lin method in standard dimensional settings.
 Finally, we illustrate how the method can be used to solve the high-dimensional GDP disaggregation problem.
 As we will demonstrate later, our estimated model not only aligns with economic intuition, but also achieves better tracking of the published monthly GDP index when compared against the Chow-Lin method.
 The paper is structured as follows.
-In Section 2 we introduce the statistical framework for temporal disaggregation and explore the shortcomings of existing methods in high dimensions.
+Section 2 introduces the statistical framework for temporal disaggregation and explores shortcomings of existing methods in high dimensions.
 In Section 3 we establish a sparse modelling framework for high-dimensional temporal disaggregation, before providing details of an estimation strategy and tuning procedure for $\ell_1$ penalisation.
 Section 4 highlights the advantages of our approach through a simulation study, while Section 5 implements our method on real GDP data.